Can I File a Lawsuit for Food Poisoning?

 While most episodes of food poisoning are short-lived, sometimes they are not.
 In fact, the CDC reports that some people may end up with conditions like brain damage, kidney failure, or chronic arthritis from food poisoning!

-Here are some times to consider reaching out to a personal injury attorney for assistance:
+Here are some situations to consider reaching out to a personal injury attorney for assistance:

 - Vulnerable victim.
 Was the victim a child, elderly, pregnant, or immune compromised?